pavanvaranasi02/Applicant-Score-Public/README.md

   - Automate scoring for multiple resumes in one upload.
 - **Proctoring**:
   - Integrate proctoring during job applications.
+- **CRUD Operations On Application**:
+  - To check if any candidate already applied for the job and trying to apply for the second time.
 - **Enhanced AI Insights**:
   - Further refine job descriptions and candidate analysis with advanced AI capabilities.